 - Aaron Ross wrote the book Predictable Revenue, a must-read for those in SaaS.

 - Jason Lemkin is a VC at Storm Ventures and runs SaaStr.

 - Tomasz Tunguz is a partner at Redpoint Ventures and writes at tomtunguz.com.

 - Brian Stafford is a partner at McKinsey.

-Below is a summary of each of their presentations.
+Below is a summary outlining the customer success approach of each of these individuals.

 Aaron Ross: Customer Success Is Not Glorified Support – it is a Growth Driver

 Customer success is not an afterthought.
 It’s not something you put off until you’re big enough.
 That’s the wrong thinking.
 Customer success is an investment to start now.